 - Qualifying for Georgian tax residency can help you reduce or eliminate taxation elsewhere if the correct steps are taken.

 The decisions you need to make will be determined by the length of your stay, the nature of your income, and the way it is earned:

 If you will only be in Georgia for a short time, these options can help you minimize your Georgian Taxes.

 Business owners / Self Employed

-You may owe taxes in Georgia but the effort to set up a business here temporarily is often more work than it is worth it.
+You may owe taxes in Georgia but the effort to set up a business here temporarily is often more work than it is worth.
 It will depend on the nature of your income.

 If operating a foreign business, it is advisable to:

 - Avoid setting up a fixed home office space or renting a regular office space.
-Stick to cafe’s and casual coworking or home work.
+Stick to cafes and casual coworking spaces.